holunda-io/holunda/camunda-example-tenant-specific-dmn/README.md

 * call the respective DMN table from a process execution (see rule task `Determine digit as word` ff.)

-When you start **Digit to Word Process** you will be able to enter a digit (as a number) and by means of a DMN table the word for this digit is determined and stored as process variable `digit_word`.
+When you start **Digit to Word Process** you will be able to enter a digit (as a number) and by means of a DMN table the word for this digit is determined and stored as process variable `digit_word` (just check the history ion Cockpit).
 Depending on different users, different tenant-specific versions of the DMN table are used.
-Just try these users (password = username) and alo checkout their tenant configuration in Camunda Admin:
+Just try these users (password = username) and also checkout their tenant configuration in Camunda Admin:

 * admin
 * james
 * klaus
 * francois